 The reality of the biker bar is laughter and music, dirty jokes and playful joviality, comradery and a rowdy yet friendly environment for everyone.
 Biker bars may be one of the last bastions of people interesting in engaging with each other, not their phones.
 The crowd shifts rapidly on warm days as people stop in for a single beer or glass of water and are gone again, just needing a break and a little social interaction.
 Yes there’s a certain social etiquette specific to a biker bar, but it’s set on a rapid learning curve.
 They are the last places you would want to start a fight and less people overdo it on the drinking than the myths imply as they love their bike too much to risk her.
 (On hot days, you mostly get requests for water.)
 And that big scary guy who just sat down next to you?
 You should say hi.
 Better still, throw out a genuine compliment toward his bike.
 He probably has some great stories if you’re interested.

 These days I don’t frequent bars of any kind much, partially from burn out after years of having to be in them and partially because I’m not a big drinker, but neither of us is completely antisocial and I’m almost always down to check out a new spot when on a run.
 Besides, I get a kick out of stumbling on some great little hole in the wall on a new backroad.
-That in mind, I’ve decided to start an “Eats & Dives” section for those little outposts worth the stop, some a piece out, others in town.
-And as with the new “Road Less Traveled” section, starting on the Mother Road seemed the way to go, so if you’re cutting through Tulsa on Route 66, make sure to stop at Ed’s.
-It’s a favorite of ours, a classic started in 1984 and still going strong while most of the other Oklahoma originals are long gone.
-Every one of our grey beard friends has a story about the place and over the years, we’ve made a few of our own.
+That in mind, I’ve decided to start an “Eats & Dives” section for those little outposts worth the stop, some a piece out, others in town, each one worth a stop in while you’re on the road.